FINAL-PROJECT-T-H-K/Social-Network-Project/06TestAutomationFramework/README.md

 - To run the API test suite, right-click on the `api-testsuite.xml` file and select "Run."

 **3. Generating HTML Report**
-- An HTML report will be generated under the `test-output` directory.
+- An HTML report named `emailable-report.html` will be generated under the `test-output` directory.

 ## Running Instructions for Selenium UI Tests